rockettheme/docs/Docs/wordpress/themes/hexeris/INDEX.md

 ![][Hexeris]

-Hexeris is a beautifully versatile template with rich style elements to invigorate your site content.
-The template supports integrated styling for the new RokSprocket layout: Strips; as well as other layout modes.
+Hexeris is a beautifully versatile theme with rich style elements to invigorate your site content.
+The theme supports integrated styling for the new RokSprocket layout: Strips; as well as other layout modes.

 A standard assortment of features are also available, predominantly powered by the Gantry Framework, such as intuitive layout controls; as well as others, such as the advanced Dropdown Menu and RocketTheme plugin styling.